LouisJackman/neovim-config/README.md

   and LSP configurations.
 - Lua-based packages used for third party packages whenever possible; currently only the Nord colour scheme is still VimScript-based, as far as I know.
-- A single flag for disabling all third-party packages while retaining the configuration's core benefits.
-Run it fully-fledged within chroot jails but run a more minimal version on your main system to reduce the impact of potential [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack) against Neovim
+- A single flag for disabling all downloaded packages while retaining the configuration's core benefits.
+Run it fully-fledged within chroot jails, but run a more minimal version on your main system to reduce the impact of potential [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack) against Neovim